rafael-santiago/aegis/README.md

 I have decided to make an ``Aegis``' ``Go`` bind because I am seeing much applications related to information security being writen mainly on ``Go``, showing up during these years (2020).
-Who knows this bind can be useful for somebody somewhere over a concurrent multiplatorm goroutine rainbow... ``Go`` is also my second best programming language so I have done it for fun, too.
+Who knows this bind can be useful for somebody somewhere over a concurrent multiplatform goroutine rainbow... ``Go`` is also my second best programming language so I have done it for fun, too.
 It was a good excuse for using ``Cgo``.

 Basically you need to import aegis pacakge from this repo: